hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 ### COPY /v1/{account}/{source-container}/{source-object}
 ---------------

-Creates an object using another object as the source for the content and meta data.
+Creates an object using another object as the source for the content and metadata.
 Using an existing object means that the content is copied inside the HP Cloud Object Storage service (i.e., at the server side).
 This means that the operation will be quicker because you do not need to transfer the object contents over the public internet.
-In addition, you will not be charged for any network transfer of the object contents (however, you may be chaarged for the operation itself).
+In addition, you will not be charged for any network transfer of the object contents (however, you may be charged for the operation itself).

 The target container must exist before you perform the copy object operation.

 All metadata is preserved during the object copy.
-If you specify meta data on the request to copy the object (either the PUT or the COPY), the metadata overwrites any conflicting keys on the target (new) object.
+If you specify metadata on the request to copy the object (either the PUT or the COPY), the metadata overwrites any conflicting keys on the target (new) object.